 Better by design:

-Building and construction is in the blood and finance is on the CV, but Daryl Teague also sees himself as a bit of designer.
+Building and construction is in the blood and finance is on the CV, but Daryl Teague also sees himself as a bit of a designer.

 Teague’s young company, Glencairn Properties, is behind a number of niche developments around the capital, each one different from the other.